-In the United States, we have a commercial infrastructure in place, which, until receipt of FDA clearance to market ReWalk Personal in the United States, focused on selling ReWalk Rehabilitation.
-We now plan to redirect our U.S. sales and marketing efforts toward ReWalk Personal by expanding our sales organization with dedicated business development managers for the United States.
+In the United States, we have a commercial infrastructure in place, currently focusing on selling the ReWalk Rehabilitation.
+Once we receive FDA clearance to market ReWalk for personal use in the United States, we plan to redirect our U.S. sales and marketing efforts toward ReWalk Personal by expanding our sales organization with dedicated business development managers for the United States.
 In Germany, we have successfully sold the ReWalk Rehabilitation and ReWalk Personal.
 We have begun to expand our German sales and marketing team and will continue to do so in the future to drive sales.
 We believe that our established commercial infrastructure in Germany has provided us with the knowledge and experience necessary to do so efficiently in the United States.
 We also believe that this experience will allow us to swiftly establish a direct sales force in other geographies in the future.